Bruno Logo

 All our animals are fully vaccinated, spayed/neutered, microchipped, flea & worm treated before homing unless too young or upon advice from our vet/s.

-Thank you to some kind and caring people we have been able to help Rufus!
-He came into the care of RDR on Friday 15th September 2023.
+Thank you to some kind and caring people we have been able to help Rex!
+He came into the care of RDR on Friday 6th June 2025.
 He needs a new home as soon as possible.

 The following dogs have rescue places if not claimed or have a new home ...